shawnhuyiwen/pulse/docs/Methodology/MechanicalVentilatorMethodology.md

 The Mechanical Ventilator Model is a generic representation of a positive-pressure ventilation device and inhaled gas/agent administration.
 It models a semi-closed circuit breathing system.
 The current implementation is limited, but the data model is designed for future expansion.
 The results of this system were evaluated for pressure control - continuous mandatory ventilation (PC-CMV) and volume control - assist control (VC-AC) ventilation modes.
 The results show excellent correlation with the expected values.
-Future work will add more ventilation modes, including assisted breathing functionality.
+Future work will add more ventilation modes.

 @anchor ventilator-intro
 ## Introduction